sebastian-colomar/protech/upgrade/oc-adm/docs/v4.9/01-ocp.md

 ---

-# 1. Preparing your mirror host
+# 1. Getting your Jumphost ready

 NOTE:
-> Run this whole procedure on a Linux machine with internet access and at least 1 TB of mounted storage.
+> Run this whole procedure on a Linux machine with internet access and at least 1 TB of mounted storage (the Jumphost)
 >
 > YOU NEED TO BE THE ROOT USER (ID=0).